The Israeli Supreme Court Project at Cardozo Law

 - Intellectual community.
 The ISCP hosts judges and academics with interests in international law, comparative constitutionalism, or Israeli law for visits to Cardozo.
 The ISCP also includes an academic advisory board whose members play an integral role in expanding the scope of the project.

 Cardozo Law, which boasts a faculty with deep interests and expertise in comparative constitutionalism, law and national security, and law and religion, is the ideal venue for this project.
 The project is a joint venture between the Floersheimer Center for Constitutional Democracy, whose goal is to better understand, and assist in improving, the functioning of constitutional democracies, both at home and abroad, and the Center for Jewish Law and Contemporary Civilization, which aims to contribute a distinctively Jewish legal perspective on political, moral, and social issues facing the world at large.
 Cardozo Law and these two centers routinely host Israeli Supreme Court justices and law professors, as well as a wide range of scholars, from Israel, the United States, and Europe, with interests at the heart of the project.

 The ISCP is directed by Cardozo professors Michel Rosenfeld, co-director of the Floersheimer Center, and Suzanne Last Stone, director of the Center for Jewish Law and Contemporary Civilization, Affiliated Faculty, Tel Aviv Law School, and academic consultant for several Israeli think tanks.
 Professor Rosenfeld is an expert on comparative constitutional law, and Professor Stone has written extensively on Jewish law, religion and democracy in Israel, and globalization and legal theory.
-Ari Mermelstein, Assistant Professor of Hebrew Bible at Yeshiva University and assistant director of the Center for Jewish Law, serves as Assistant Director.
+Ari Mermelstein, Associate Professor of Hebrew Bible at Yeshiva University and assistant director of the Center for Jewish Law, serves as Assistant Director.